mtucciarone/EdenExplorer/README.md

 - [x] Split-pane view in the Explorer

 ### 🚀 Upcoming Beta Features
+- [ ] New Explorer view that displays pictures in medium/large format
 - [ ] Support multi-column sorting
 - [ ] Add a tags column in the Explorer view
 - [ ] Support network devices